For Westerners who come to India

 In the age of the Internet, a lot of kids armed with selfie sticks are giving the same old spots 360° coverage.
 When will this stop?

 It is as if foreigners will never learn how big or varied India is.
 If you are coming to India, it is always better to know in advance what to expect and what not to.
 Whatever you think of India after that is an informed opinion.
+We are guilty as charged.
 Otherwise, you are just annoying.

 - The ‘foreigner’ tag: If you are from the West, then this is how we know you.
 There is no malice intended.
 We have no other word to adequately describe you until we know which country you are from.
 Usually, it saves a lot of explanation.
 There is an online video channel by a British-South African expatriate who walks around Chinese streets and acts offended when amused kids on the street call him out as a ‘foreigner’ to their friends.
 As if to correct them, he usually responds with an annoyed “Hello, Chinese person.”
 I am not particularly happy with this situation either.
 When people from India’s North-East visit the other places in India, sometimes they get called ‘Chinese’.
 People are ignorant so do not get offended.
 It can happen to anyone.
 Indians are a very welcoming people and we treat our guests with great respect.